cph-cachet/flutter-plugins/packages/health/README.md

 # Health

 Enables reading and writing health data from/to Apple Health and Google Fit.

-Also allow for getting the total number of steps for a specific time period.
+The plugin supports:

+  * handling permissions to access health data using the `hasPermissions`, `requestPermissions`, `requestAuthorization`, `revokePermissions` methods.
+  * reading health data using the `getHealthDataFromTypes` method.
+  * writing health data using the `writeHealthData` method.
+  * accessing total step counts using the `getTotalStepsInInterval` method.
+  * cleaning up dublicate data points via the `removeDuplicates` method.

 > For Android, the target phone __needs__ to have [Google Fit](https://www.google.com/fit/) installed and have access to the internet, otherwise this plugin will not work.